 - Construction of new retaining walls.

-Timeline
+Scheme Timeline

-The works are expected to last approximately 18 months and will be carried out in phases, in order to minimise disruption to residents.
+The scheme works are expected to last approximately 18 months in total, and will be carried out in phases, in order to minimise disruption to residents.
 Updates to works will be provided to the public on Cork City Council’s social media platforms and on this web page, as well as to residents by the contractor’s on-site dedicated stakeholder liaison officer.

 Objectives